Baking & Pastry Arts

 The Baking & Pastry Arts degree curriculum provides students with a challenging and academic environment while they acquire the skills and knowledge required for employment in the baking/pastry industry, including restaurants, hotels, independent bakery/pastry shops, wholesale/retail markets, and high-volume bakeries or further academic studies.

-math as it applies to baking and pastry products.
-Courses are rigorous and intensive and most courses are completed in approximately 3-4 weeks.
 Students are exposed to many niche markets within the baking and pastry field, while focusing on a firm foundational understanding of professional production methods and best practices.
 Course work includes specialty/artisanal breads, desserts/pastries, chocolate and confections production, decorative work, high-volume production, and food marketing.

 Graduates should qualify for entry-level positions, such as baker, pastry cook, cake decorator, pastry or bakery assistant, and assistant pastry chef.
-An American Culinary Federation certification may be available to graduates.

 For specific information about potential positions and wages in baking & pastry arts employment, visit the Central Piedmont Career Coach website.